Women get the vote!

 Suffrage and the First World War

 At the outbreak of the First World War some but not all of the suffrage societies suspended militant tactics to focus on the war effort.
 The government in response granted an amnesty to all suffrage prisoners.
-Ironically, Emmeline Pankhurst’s Women’s Social and Political Union (WSPU) was one of the major societies to support the government, despite her having fire bombed the Chancellor’s house only months before.
+Ironically, Emmeline Pankhurst’s Women’s Social and Political Union (WSPU) was one of the major societies to support the government.
 The amnesty was not universally applauded as many issues surrounding imprisoned suffragettes still remained.
 The Home Office also saw it not only as an opportunity to compile a list of all suffrage campaigners granted amnesty (more than one hundred of which were men), but also the means by which they could trace and link multiple convictions of the same person (see The National Archives, ‘Amnesty of August 1914: index of women arrested 1906-1914’, ref.
 HO 45/24665).
-Both the WSPU and NWUSS also ceased campaigning in 1914.
+Both the WSPU and National Union of Women’s Suffrage Societies (NWUSS) also ceased campaigning in 1914.
 However, public support and sympathy with the movement had greatly increased following the rough and unjust treatment of protesting women.
 Suspending their protests in the face of a greater threat to the nation showed that they were rational and reasonable.

 A ‘Land Girl’ demonstrates her newly gained skills with a plough and horse at Cross Farm, Shackleford, 18 April 1917.
 This still is taken from original film entitled ‘Surrey Women War Workers.
 Demonstration at Cross Farm, Shackleford’ (courtesy of Screen Archive South East; the film can be viewed on their website at http://sasesearch.brighton.ac.uk/view/?film=1291).